-Dr. Danny Kaplan and Dr. Libby Shoop offered the first iteration of the Data and Computation Fundamentals (DCF) course in the spring of 2013 as prototype to a group of 20 students.
+Dr. Danny Kaplan offered the first iteration of the Data and Computation Fundamentals (DCF) course in fall 2014 as prototype to a group of 40 students.

 The course announcement consisted of the following: